2014+ Chevy/GMC Silverado / Sierra 1500 5.3 Truck Single Turbo System

 Need Help Choosing The Proper Turbo?

 If you do not know what you are doing with turbo sizing, please call in for advice.
 We do not want to see you ruin your turbo from lack of proper understanding about motor cubic inch size and turbo exhaust wheel sizing.
-We most commonly see this when our customers try to put a 65 exhaust wheel on a 6.0 or larger motor.
+We most commonly see this when our customers try to put a 65 exhaust wheel on a 6.2 or larger motor.
 The rule of thumb is the larger the motor, the larger the exhaust wheel you are going to need.
 If you put too small of a turbo on too large of a motor, the turbo will fail due to this.
 Again, if you have questions, please call.
 We can’t possibly know what your project/swap is if you order the kit off of the website without reaching out to us first.
-Generally, a 70/65 or 76/65 turbo will be just fine for a fairly stock 4.8L or a 5.3L motor, but not ok when you step up into a 6.0.
-The 6.0L and 6.2L motors should have a 78/75 or larger turbo, depending on the build.
+Generally, 76/65 turbo will be just fine for a fairly stock 5.3L motor, but not ok when you step up into a 6.2.
+The 6.2L motors should have a 78/75 or larger turbo, depending on the build.
 Understand that the 76/75 BMF is fine as well, and will actually generate more power than the 78/75.
-If you are building a 408 or larger, we recommend going with an 88/84mm turbo or a T6, depending on what you are trying to accomplish.